-As part of our Deer Management Program, we have scheduled a virtual educational session on Tuesday, July 14 from 10am-12pm.
-Our four speakers are experts in the field of deer management and will discuss issues communities are facing when it comes to deer populations and possible solutions.
-They will all be available to answer owner questions after the presentation.
+As part of our Deer Management Program, we held our virtual Deer Management Educational Session on Tuesday, July 14.
+Our four speakers are experts in the field of deer management and discussed issues communities are facing when it comes to deer populations and possible solutions.

 Speakers for the session are Charles Ruth, Dean Harigal, David Henderson, and Gino D’Angelo.

 Charles Ruth serves as Wildlife Biologist with the South Carolina Department of Natural Resources.
 In February of 2020, he was awarded the Deer Management Career Achievement Award by the Southeast Deer Committee for his contributions and dedication to white-tailed deer management in South Carolina and the Southeast.